MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/auth/win32-xal.md

 ---
 # XAL on Win32

-Once you have acquired the source code package for XAL, by following the instructions in the [XAL conceptual article](xal.md), this article will help you set up a Visual Studio development environment.
+Once you have acquired the source code package for XAL per [Xbox Live Authentication Library (XAL) overview](using-xbox-live/auth/xal-overview.md), set up a Visual Studio development environment, as follows.

 ## Requirements